-Older students will enter one of two new math worlds.
-For grades 1 and 2, students work their way through a Wonder Factory.
-Students in grade 3 will take a Magical Journey.
+Older students of grades 1 and 2 will walk their way through a Wonder Factory.
 Let’s look at some highlights from these math adventures!
-If you also have students enrolled in grade 4 and grade 5, please check this guide on how their student account works.
+If you also have students enrolled in grades 3, 4 and 5, please check this guide on how their student account works.

 First Step - Tutorial